Mentro-Org/Mentro-Community-Blog/_posts/2021-10-03-get-started-with-APIs.md

 ---
-title: "Get Started with APIs"
+title: "Getting started with API's"
 description: "After reading  this blog post you will get to know what, why and how about APIs and for sure you will feel confident about this topic "
-category: Application Development
+category: Backend
 image: /assets/images/categories/APIs.jpg
 keywords:
     - Mentro
     - APIs
-    - Get Started with APIs
+    - Getting started with API's
     - Application Programming Interface
 author: itsdharmxd
 permalink: /backend/:title/